deckerr95/decky-plugin-manager/README.md

   * CLI fallback available if whiptail is not installed

 ### Notes
-* sudo prompts are cached for a few minutes after authentication (standard sudo behavior)
+* sudo prompts are cached for a few minutes after authentication (standard sudo behavior, the script doesn't store any credentials).
+Usually the first plugin toggle/uninstall operation requires sudo password, the ones after that don't.
+* I considered implementing a menu option that takes ownership of all plugin directories to the current user (usually `deck`), that would result in DPM not asking for root password (until you install a new plugin, that will be owned by root of course), but AFAIK plugin directories being owned by `root` is an intentional security design choice by the developers of Decky, so I decided not to go forward with this.
 * The tool automatically uses the best available interface for your system
-* curl requirement note removed - all target distributions (SteamOS, Bazzite) have curl pre-installed

 ---